Dr4k3z/sde_notes/README.md

 To compile the document, run `pdflatex main.tex`.

+> [!TIP]
+> In the Release section of this page, you main find the compiled pdf version.

 > [!WARNING]
 > This is the result of notes taken during the course, transcribed and partially reviewed while preparing for the exam.
 As a result, it will inevitably contain errors and inaccuracies.
 No instructor has reviewed the content.
 Therefore, use it at your discretion and responsibly.